See which pages Google has found on your site, which pages have been indexed, and any indexing problems encountered.

 - Your site has a large number of duplicate pages, probably because it uses parameters to filter or sort a common collection (for example:

 sort=price).
 These page probably should be excluded, if they are just showing the same content that is sorted, filtered, or reached in different ways.
-If you are an advanced user, and you think that Google is misunderstanding parameters on your site, you can use the URL Parameters tool to customize the handling of your site's parameters.

 Error spikes might be caused by a change in your template that introduces a new error, or you might have submitted a sitemap that includes URLs that are blocked for crawling by robots.txt, noindex, or a login requirement.